uw-advanced-robotics/aruw-vision-platform-2019/README.md

 - Improve precision of frame and odometry timestamps (eliminate fudge factors)
 - Unit tests and simulations for all major components

-There are also plans and directions to improve individual modules as well located in their respective wikis: https://github.com/uw-advanced-robotics/aruw-vision-platform-2019/wiki
+There are also plans and directions to improve individual modules as well located in their respective wiki pages: https://github.com/uw-advanced-robotics/aruw-vision-platform-2019/wiki